 Café Noisette: This is similar to the Macchiato but contains more milk, again a Doppio shot but this time instead of just a dot of foamed milk, we will add 30ml of steamed milk, making it even more creamy and nicer.

 You may not like espresso by itself or with a little milk.
 Here I will show you some of the popular espresso-based drinks you can find at cafes, some of which you will probably have heard of already.
-These drinks are made by added ingredients and steamed milk in different levels depending on the beverage.
+These drinks are made with added ingredients and steamed milk in different levels depending on the beverage.

 Cappuccino: Classic drink, that great triple-layered presentation just makes everyone fall in love, and it packs quite a punch with some creamy flavor as well, a doppio shot plus 60 ml of steamed milk with 60 ml of foamed milk on top.